econia-labs/econia-v5/doc/architecture-specification.md

 ### Transaction sponsorship

-1. Each market `SHALL` include fungible asset stores, that anyone can deposit into, to enable transaction sponsorship.
+1. Each market `MAY` be designed to include fungible asset stores, that anyone can deposit into, to enable transaction sponsorship.
 Transaction sponsorship `MAY` be further segmented into specific buckets for things like placing limit orders, placing swaps, etc.
 1. Users `MAY` be provided with the ability to pre-pay their own transactions, and have their sponsorship bucket be used only after applicable global transaction sponsorship.